carpentries/instructor-training/episodes/23-introductions.md

 set the workshop environment from the beginning.
 One way to do this is by having a well-planned introduction.
-This episode discusses the value of setting the environment from the beginning and some of the components that go into an effective introduction.
+This episode discusses the value of setting the environment from the beginning and some of the components that go into an effective introduction, and includes time to practice giving part of a workshop introduction.

 ## Setting the Workshop Environment